How much do polished concrete floors cost?

 How Long Does Polished Concrete Last?

-Polished concrete floors last well over 20 years or even a lifetime if maintained properly.
+Polished concrete floors last 20+ years or even a lifetime if maintained properly.
 Polished concrete floors last longer if refurbished every 15 years, depending on the age, condition, and environment.

 Is Polished Concrete Slippery?